kyhau/docker-notebook/docker-configurations.md

     1. `lvm2`
     1. `yum-utils`

+1. What does a virtual machine directly rely on that a container does not?

+   Hypervisor

-1. A virtual machine relies on some type of **hypervisor** that is responsible for translating calls from applications to the underlying hardware: storage, CPU, and memory requests.
+   A virtual machine relies on some type of **hypervisor** that is responsible for translating calls from applications to the underlying hardware: storage, CPU, and memory requests.

 1. Which of the following items need to be considered before installing Docker Enterprise?